 Dark Chocolate

-Dark chocolate is high in antioxidants, which can help protect your body from disease (7).
+Dark chocolate is high in antioxidants, which support overall wellbeing (7).

 Cottage Cheese

-Cottage cheese is a good source of protein and vitamin B12, both of which are helpful nutrients for your immune system (5).
+Cottage cheese is a good source of protein and vitamin B12, which support normal immune function (5).

 Cloves